-Detroit corruption case reboots
+Detroit corruption case reboots in federal court

 Detroit — The lawyer for former Detroit Treasurer Jeffrey Beasley told jurors during his opening statements Thursday in the corruption trial against Beasley and two others that his client did not take bribes or kickbacks in exchange for votes to win deals from the city’s two pension boards.

 Beasley, the fraternity brother of former Detroit Mayor Kwame Kilpatrick, is on trial before U.S. District Judge Nancy Edmunds along with former pension board trustee Paul Stewart and former pension board attorney Ronald Zajac.

 The three are accused by federal prosecutors of enriching themselves through payoffs from businessmen who sought and sometimes won millions in investments from the city’s two pension boards that oversee retirement plans for the city’s police, fire and other retirees.

 Beasley’s attorney, Walter Piszczatowski, said Thursday during his opening statements that his client did not participate in a scheme to sell his vote on the pension boards for gain.